Rafaelmdcarneiro/middleware-botpress/README.md

-# middleware-botpress
+# botpress-middleware
-A complete middleware for Botpress that allows more flexibility and control over external API calls.
+ This is a complete middleware for Botpress that allows more flexibility and control over external API calls